bcornec/wod-set/profile/ADMIN-GUIDE.md

 #### Backend server preparation:

 The installation process is handled by a dedicated repo : wod-install.
 This repo needs to be cloned on every single machine  constituting the wod architecture.
-B﻿efore cloning the wod-install repository, you will need to prepare the server that will host the backend features.
+Before cloning the wod-install repository, you will need to prepare the server that will host the backend features.
 When ready, you will proceed with the cloning and then the installation process.

 ##### Prerequesites: